apache/cordova-docs/docs/en/edge/config_ref/index.md

 all of them:

-* `DisallowOverscroll` (boolean, defaults to `false`): set to `true` if you don't want the WebView to bounce and snap back when scrolling past the beginning or end of the content.
+* `DisallowOverscroll` (boolean, defaults to `false`): set to `true` if you don't want the interface to display any feedback when users scroll past the beginning or end of content.

         <preference name="DisallowOverscroll" value="true"/>

   Applies to Android and iOS.
+On iOS, overscroll gestures cause content to bounce back to its original position.
+On Android, they produce a more subtle glowing effect along the top or bottom edge of the content.

 * `BackgroundColor`: Set the app's background color.
 Supports a four-byte hex value, with the first byte representing an alpha